garrettjoecox/scriptserver/README.md

 The modules are where the magic happens (check 'Published Modules' down below).

 The ScriptServer engine does 4 things:
- - Starts up the minecraft server & pipes the i/o.
+ - Provides the methods to start and stop the Minecraft server, piping the i/o
  - Sets up a parseLoop object in which each line of output will go through.
  - Initializes the module loader. (`ScriptServer.use`)
- - Configures the input command to send things to the server. (`ScriptServer.send`)
+ - Configures the input command to send messages to the server. (`ScriptServer.send`)

 ## What version of Minecraft does it work with?